That Girl Cooks Healthy

 The oven twice baked tostones (green plantains) make the perfect Caribbean snack or appetiser.
 There's also the option to air fry this recipe too

-Calling all plantain lovers!!
-You are going to love this Caribbean appetiser/snack called tostones.
-They are quick, easy to prepare and incredibly more-ish too.
 All you need are 3 ingredients, and either an oven or airfryer as this recipe caters to both methods.

-What are tostones
+What are tostones?

-In short, tostones also known as fried green plantain or patacones they are fried twice green plantain which are commonly associated with Latin America/Caribbean cuisine.
-The recipe is prepared by slicing up the plantains, usually quite thick (1/2 inch) then frying the pieces of plantain once until golden.
+The recipe is prepared by slicing up the plantains, usually quite thick (½ inch) then frying the pieces of plantain once until golden.

-Then removing the slices from the pan and blotting off the excess oil, then flattening the slices with a tostonera.
-Some people who don’t own a tostonera, will use the flat surface of a hi ball glass, tumbler or bowl to do so.
-Once flattened the slices are then refried to a crisp.
+Some people who don't own a tostonera, will use the flat surface of a hi ball glass, tumbler or bowl to do so.

 If you have been following my blog for some time you might remember when I first debuted green plantain with this Dominican mangu (boiled mashed plantains) recipe.
-Similar to our Latin American counterparts, Jamaicans and other islands utilise green plantains too.
-It is typically used to bulk up stews or boiled and eaten with additional root vegetables as a side serving.
-You can use green plantain or green bananas to make this hearty porridge too.

-Half a plate of tostones with pink salt
+half a plate of tostones

-As you already know, Charla tries her very best to seek healthy alternatives to some of the most popular recipes and tostones are no different.
-Rather then frying the green plantain this recipe calls for the plantain to be coated with a fraction of the oil that would normally be use and baked instead.
+Rather then frying the green plantain this recipe calls for the plantain to be coated with a fraction of the oil that would normally be used and made some baked tostones instead.

-This is by far a more healthier way to enjoy tostones, guilt free with the same results.
 You will hardly notice the difference and not have to compromise your health or weight by frying the plantain.

 How to make baked tostones